carlosmiei/ast-transpiler/README.md

 }
 // "sha256" will be converted to hashlib.sha256
 ```

+#### ReservedKeywordsReplacements
+Languages like C# have a lot of reserved words (string, object, params, base, internal, event, etc) so you can use this object to add your replacements.

 #### ScopeResolutionProps (PHP only)
 In PHP, there is the *Scope Resolution Operation* that allows access to *static/constant/overridden* properties, so in these cases, we must use a different property access token.
 Since this concept does not exist in typescript, we have to rely on a list of properties provided by the user where the `::` operator should be applied.